 Insiders and the public will not be charged any fees to use the system.
+However, some jurisdictions charge fees for the late filing of insider reports.

 3.1.11 What do I do if cannot access SEDI to file issuer information?